-Write and submit a new flash fiction story each week, learn a variety of critique methods, exchange critiques with peers, and receive guidance to sharpen your storytelling skills—all in a supportive, small-group setting with this year’s Flash Mastermind Juan Martinez (CW Instructor ‘25).
+Write and submit a new flash fiction story each week, learn a variety of critique methods, exchange critiques with peers, and receive guidance to sharpen your storytelling skills—all in a supportive, small-group setting.

 Dates: June 3 – July 3, 2026